breimanntools/aaanalysis/docs/source/index/introduction.rst

 and information on contribution.
 Delve into the core concepts behind our algorithms in the :ref:`Usage Principles <usage_principles>` section to understand our design philosophy, equipping you with the mental models necessary for effective application.
-Our :ref:`Evaluation <evaluation>` strategies are detailed to facilitate an transparent and objective analysis our algorithms´s outcome.
+Our :ref:`Evaluation <evaluation>` strategies are detailed to facilitate an transparent and objective analysis of our algorithms´s outcome.

 To get hands-on experience, explore our :ref:`Tutorials <tutorials>`.
 In addition to our detailed :ref:`API <api>` documentation, we compiled various overview :ref:`Tables <tables>` that provide in-depth resources, including our